go-outside-labs/story-protocol-takehome/literature_review/README.md

 #### Part IV: Running a Simple Linear Key Regev Encryption Experiment with a Scaled Message

-Continuing with Learning with Errors (LWE), we now lose information on the least significant bits by adding noise, *i.e.*, by scaling the message vector (before adding it to encryption) with:
+Continuing with LWE, we now lose information on the least significant bits by adding noise, *i.e.*, by scaling the message vector (before adding it to encryption) with:

 ```
 delta = mod / p